tessercat/daoistic-book/book.md

 ## English

-At first, subordinates know they have one, then they flatter you, then they respect you, then they make fun of you.
+At first, your subordinates know they have one.

+Then they flatter you,
+then they fear you,
+then they make fun of you.
-When you don't trust them enough, don't expect them to trust you.

-Your noble ideals are far from reality.
+They're not very trusting,
+and you should expect disrespect.

+Preaching is pointless.

-Just do your job and do it well, and everyone else will say they did it themselves.
+Just do the job and do it well so the chiefs can all say they did it themselves.

 ## Notes